Tuscan wine: The origin of Valdichiana wines

 In Etruscan times, Valdichiana, an area which presently stretches along the Southeastern part of Tuscany up to the Florence-Rome road ramification, was called the "Breadbasket of Etruria".
 However, its hills were already dotted with vineyards.
 Later on, Plinius the Elder would describe the quality of these wines as follows: Talpone (red) and Ethesiaca (white).
 This was a vine growing culture spreading over the hills of the Tuscan part of Valdichiana surrounding the important commercial centres of Foiano della Chiana, Lucignano, Cortona, Montepulciano and Arezzo.
-The importance given to this economical activity was confirmed in the following years in successive stages in the writings of the Bishopric of Arezzo.
-"Valdichiana Champagne".
+The importance given to this economical activity was confirmed in the following years in successive stages in the writings of the Bishopric of Arezzo in Valdichiana Champagne.
 During the 1800s, the merchants of Bourgogne and Champagne decided to use the wines of Tuscan Valdichiana due to their renowned quality as a base for their champagnes after the phylloxera or vine-pest had destroyed their vineyards.

 The wine making tradition was enriched and endorsed in the late 1960s and early 1970s with the DOC guarantee of origin recognition thanks to the effort of few noble families such as Della Stufa (Castello del Calcione, Lucignano) and Mancini Griffoli (Fattoria Santa Vittoria, Pozzo della Chiana).